The Emotional Rollercoaster of Couples Struggling with Infertility

 - During the Embryo Transfer (ET) phase of your infertility treatment

-- A treatment cycle has failed
+- A treatment cycle was unsuccessful

 - You are considering alternatives such as surrogacy, egg donation or sperm donation